AGREEMENT and TERMS – please read carefully and sign below

 Contact between group members outside of group meetings is often a natural development of group dynamics.
 It is helpful to all participants if you observe the following:

 - Alliances between some group members to the exclusion of others can often adversely affect group dynamics in sessions whether consciously intended or not.
+Care should be taken to avoid this.

 - Generally it is of greatest value to all if you can resist any form of collusion or negative discussion outside of the group and, instead, bring your honest feelings and thoughts to each session as a genuine contribution to the process.
-This principle applies to couples and family members and is in the interests of avoiding a destructive secondary process developing that can undermine the purpose of therapy.
+This principle applies to couples and family members and is in the interests of avoiding a destructive secondary process developing outside the group that can undermine the purpose of therapy.

 - Being as honest as possible with each other and your therapist honours the goodwill in our work together and maintains trust and respect.
 It also gives you the best opportunity to benefit from the therapy itself.